EU taxonomy for sustainable activities: The main actors involved in the lawmaking process

 The TEG was composed of 35 members of different nature, ranging from business lobbies to environmental organisations.
 It played the main role at the preparatory stage, when was tasked with developing recommendations to the Commission regarding both the overall structure of the Taxonomy and the technical screening criteria.
-The Commission, based on TEG’s recommendations, drafted the proposal of the Taxonomy Regulation, and the proposal was approved by the EP and the Council in accordance with the ordinary legislative procedure, which allows both the institutions to propose amendments before formal approval.
+The Commission, based on TEG's recommendations, drafted the proposal of the Taxonomy Regulation, and the proposal was approved by the EP and the Council in accordance with the ordinary legislative procedure, which allows both the institutions to propose amendments before formal approval.
 Once the Taxonomy Regulation was approved, the Commission proposed three different Delegated Acts.

 Before proposing the DAs, the Commission was required by the Regulation to consult with the MSEG and the PSF.
-The former is composed of Member States’ authorities, which nominate two representatives each, while the composition of the latter is more similar to the one of the TEG, with an heterogeneous mix of 57 members representing among others, business lobbies and environmental organisations.
+The former is composed of Member States’ authorities, which nominate two representatives each, while the composition of the latter is more similar to that of the TEG, with an heterogeneous mix of 57 members representing among others, business lobbies and environmental organisations.

 With specific regard to the Complementary Climate Delegated Act which included nuclear and gas in the taxonomy, during the consultations the PSF gave a negative feedback, while different positions have been expressed within the MSEG by different Member States.
 The aim of the Delegated Acts (DA) in the context of the EU Taxonomy is to set technical measures, such as the technical screening criteria which will be used to determine if certain activities are taxonomy-aligned.
 The choice of the DAs implies that the European Parliament and the Council cannot propose amendments, and their only possibility is to veto it as a whole.
 Therefore, both institutions are only involved at a later stage with no powers in shaping the content of the DAs, which is largely determined by the Commission and the expert groups.

 Criticism

 In addition to the concerns raised on the democratic legitimacy of the delegated acts in general, also with specific regard to the taxonomy this mechanism and the lawmaking process have been subject to criticism by some.
-First, according to article 290 of the Treaty on the Functioning of the European Union (TFEU), the EP and the Council can empower the Commission to adopt DAs only to “supplement or amend certain non-essential elements of the legislative act”, while the content of the DAs is argued to be an essential part of the taxonomy.
+First, according to article 290 of the Treaty on the Functioning of the European Union (TFEU), the EP and the Council can empower the Commission to adopt DAs only to "supplement or amend certain non-essential elements of the legislative act", while the content of the DAs is argued to be an essential part of the taxonomy.
 The Austrian government complained about, among other aspects, the insufficient time given to the MSEG and the PSF to consult and the lack of public consultations and of an impact assessment on the inclusion of gas and nuclear in the taxonomy.
 Similar concerns were expressed by the EP, which also complained for not having been given enough time to scrutinize the third DA.